Dr. Isa Aron – Co-Director

 Anna Marx - Project Manager

 Anna Marx has been working with The Jewish Education Project (formerly the Board of Jewish Education of New York) for the past three years as project manager and now an evaluation and special projects consultant.
 There she is part of a collaborative strategy that helps New York synagogues develop innovative models of part-time Jewish education and experiment with learning design and assessment.
 Anna’s research experience began at JESNA, first as an evaluation intern for the Berman Center and then as a research assistant for the Lippman Kanfer Institute.
 Prior to working and studying in New York, Anna was the program associate for Project Welcome, an outreach program of the Union for Reform Judaism in the San Francisco Bay Area.
 Anna holds an MPA in Nonprofit Management and an MA in Hebrew and Judaic Studies from NYU as well as a BA in Political Science from Cal Poly, San Luis Obispo.
-She lives in New Orleans, LA with her husband, Cantor Jamie Marx, and daughter Eliana.
+She lives in New Orleans, LA with her husband, Cantor Jamie Marx, and children Eliana and Isaac.

 Elena Dufner – URJ Staff

 Elena Dufner is Project Manager for the Union for Reform Judaism’s Campaign for Youth Engagement.
 Previously she served as the Youth Director at Temple Beth-El in San Antonio, TX, where she helped to transform the youth culture of San Antonio’s only Reform congregation.
 Elena grew up in the Reform movement, where she spent many years at URJ Greene Family Camp.
 She earned her Bachelor of Arts degree from the University of Texas at Austin.
 She lives and works in New York City.